markmc/crustyblaa/content/blockchain-and-climate-change.md

 > regulators, and police, along with the increase in bureaucracy,
 > risk, and stress that such institutions entail."

-Solving problems without needing needing any more lawyers?
+Solving problems without needing any more lawyers?
 Hurrah!

 ## Why is Decentralization a Hard Problem?